Islandora/documentation/docs/islandora/drupal-bundle-configurations.md

 field.storage.media.field__new_name3.yml
 ```

-There is a configuration file for each combination of bundle - display mode - Manage form display.
-Usually, Manage form display would have `default` and `inline` modes.
+There is a configuration file for each combination of bundle / display mode when managing form displays.
+Usually, form displays will have `default` and `inline` modes.
 ```
 core.entity_form_display.media.your_media_bundle.default.yml
 core.entity_form_display.media.your_media_bundle.inline.yml